 Use internal moves

-You can also use internal moves as leverage for your negotiation.
+You can also use internal steps as leverage for your negotiation.
 Whenever there is a new role in your company, you should take the opportunity to negotiate your salary increase.
-If you are considering taking a new position or a promotion in your company, then it is crucial that you also ensure the management gives you a salary increase.
+If you are considering making a new position or a promotion in your company, then it is crucial that you also ensure the management gives you a salary increase.

 Choose the right moment